dmrao/java-full-stack-assessment/aoi-geojson-service/README.md

 ## Map-based Client using Leaflet.js:
 - Displays the AoI and generated footprints on an interactive map using Leaflet.js.
-- Has a login page where you enter the username and password configured in keyCloak
+- Redirects to keycloak login page where you enter the username and password configured in keyCloak
 - Can be accessed using the base url : http://<host:port>/ ( eg: http://localhost:8080/ if tomcat is on 8080)

 ## Security: